aaronbloomfield/pdr/book/index.md

 - [x86-32bit-asm-chapter.tex](x86-32bit-asm-chapter.tex) ([pdf](x86-32bit-asm-chapter.pdf)): This file includes x86-32bit.tex, and allows that content to be created into a stand-alone PDF of the x86 introduction content.
 - [x86-32bit-ccc-chapter.tex](x86-32bit-ccc-chapter.tex) ([pdf](x86-32bit-ccc-chapter.pdf)): This file includes x86-32bit-ccc.tex, and allows that content to be created into a stand-alone PDF of the x86 calling convention content.
 - [x86-32bit/](x86-32bit/): The directory that contains the various source code files and images used in the 32 bit x86 chapters.

+#### x86 (64 bit) files

+- [x86-64bit.tex](x86-64bit.tex): The introduction of the 64 bit x86 assembly instruction set; this is the actual content, and this file cannot be LaTeX'ed directly.
+- [x86-64bit-ccc.tex](x86-64bit-ccc.tex): The C calling convention for 64 bit x86 assembly; this is the actual content, and this file cannot be LaTeX'ed directly.
+- [x86-64bit-asm-chapter.tex](x86-64bit-asm-chapter.tex) ([pdf](x86-64bit-asm-chapter.pdf)): This file includes x86-64bit.tex, and allows that content to be created into a stand-alone PDF of the x86 introduction content.
+- [x86-64bit-ccc-chapter.tex](x86-64bit-ccc-chapter.tex) ([pdf](x86-64bit-ccc-chapter.pdf)): This file includes x86-64bit-ccc.tex, and allows that content to be created into a stand-alone PDF of the x86 calling convention content.
+- [x86-64bit/](x86-64bit/): The directory that contains the various source code files and images used in the 32 bit x86 chapters.

 #### Common files